ivy-llc/ivy/docs/partial_source/deep_dive/14_array_api_tests.rst

 two are skipped in the `array-api test repository`_ also.
 The data generation and tolerance issues are not skipped in the array-api repo and are difficult for Ivy developers to solve as we cannot alter the tests directly.
 Currently, we import the test suite and run it; we do not have our own fork that we can tweak at will.
-The rationale for doing so is that we should adhere as closely to the standard as possible.
 These issues have been raised in the array-api test repo and will be addressed in due course.

 There are currently two ways to skip array-api tests: